-A student may earn a position on the All A Honor Roll or the All A and B Honor Roll.
-A student must earn a letter grade of "A" in all subjects for the All A Honor Roll.
-A student must earn a mix of "A" and "B" in any subject for the All A and B Honor Roll.
-The Honor Roll is compiled, and Special awards (PTO SuccessCards) will be given to students.
+A student may earn a position on the All A Honor Roll or the Honor Roll.
+A Student must earn a letter grade of "A" in all subjects for the All A Honor Roll.
+A student must earn any combination of A's and B's to earn a position on the Honor Roll.
+The Honor Roll is compiled and published each 9 weeks.
+We wish to encourage all students to earn honor roll standing.
+Special awards and recognition will be given at the end of each school year for All A Honor Roll.